FTC's New "Click to Cancel" Rule Explained

 Implications for Fintech Companies Using Subscription Models

 Subscription models are critical for fintech companies offering services like robo-advisors or premium analytics platforms.
-However, the "Click to Cancel" rule introduces new challenges and responsibilities for these businesses, reshaping their approach to compliance and customer retention.
+Although the Click-to-Cancel rule will not take effect, the challenges it identified are still relevant.
+Businesses that address these areas can reduce compliance risk and improve customer loyalty.

 Streamlining Subscription Models